Cohomology fractals, Cannon-Thurston maps, and the geodesic flow: The central limit theorem

 In fact, the constant $\sigma$ appearing in \refthm{sinai} is the square root of the \emph{variance} of $f$ which Franchi--Le Jan denote by $\calV(f)$.
 They give a formula for $\calV(f)$ in \cite[Theorem~VIII.7.1]{FranchiLeJan} and state that $\calV(f)$ vanishes if and only if $f$ is a derivative.

 \begin{remark} To relate \refthm{sinai} to~\cite[Theorem~VIII.7.1]{FranchiLeJan}, note that Franchi--Le Jan think of $f$ as a function on the frame bundle of $\cover{M}$ that is both $\Gamma$ and $\SO(2)$--invariant.
-Since the smooth function $f$ is compactly supported, $f$ has bounded and H\"olderian derivatives as required by Franchi--Le Jan.
+Since $f$ is smooth and compactly supported, it satisfies the hypotheses of their theorem.
 Note that they also require $f$ to not be a derivative (denoted by $\mathcal{L}_0h$, see \cite[(VIII.1)]{FranchiLeJan}) of a function $h$ but allow $h$ to be a function on the frame bundle.
 However, if an $\SO(2)$--invariant $f$ is the derivative of a function $h$ on the frame bundle, it is also the derivative of an $\SO(2)$--invariant function on the frame bundle. \end{remark}

 We deduce \refthm{CLT} from Sinai's theorem in three steps. \begin{enumerate} \item \refthm{sinaiOne} generalises Sinai's theorem to arbitrary probability measures $\nu_X \ll \mu_X$ on the five-dimensional $X = \UT{}{M}$. \item \refthm{sinaiTwo} restricts from $X$ to the two-dimensional view $D$ using a measure $\nu_D \ll \mu_D$. \item Finally, we show that the term $\int_{b}^{\pi(v)}\omega$ from \eqref{eq:cohomFractView} can be added to obtain $\Phi_T$. \end{enumerate}